-Regular Expressions in Ruby
+Regular Expressions in Ruby: Guide to Pattern Matching

-Creating Regular Expressions in Ruby
+Creating regular expressions in Ruby

 Ruby provides two ways to create a regular expression: using slashes /pattern/ or the %r{} syntax.
 The slash notation is most common for simple patterns, while %r{} is useful when your pattern contains forward slashes.